Save

 The Executive Branch

-Executive Branch Part of government that enforces the nation's laws.
+Executive Branch Part of the federal government that carries out the nation's laws.

 4 years The President's term length.